MicrosoftDocs/well-architected/well-architected/cost/design-capture-requirements.md

 **Does your service run seasonally or follow long-term patterns?**
 ***

-For long running applications, consider using [Azure Reservations](/azure/cost-management-billing/reservations/save-compute-costs-reservations) if you can commit to one-year or three-year term.
-VM reservations can reduce cost by 60% or more when compared to pay-as-you-go prices.
+For long-running applications, consider using [Azure Reservations](/azure/cost-management-billing/reservations/save-compute-costs-reservations) if you can commit to one-year or three-year term.

-Reservation is still an operational expense with all the corresponding benefits.
-Monitor the cost on workloads that have been running in the cloud for an extended period to forecast the reserved instance sizes that are needed.
-For information about optimization, see [Reserved instances](./optimize-checklist.md).
+Similarly, [Azure savings plans](/azure/cost-management-billing/savings-plan/) is another option to save money when you have consistent resource usage in your subscriptions and can commit to a fixed hourly spend on compute services for a one-year or three-year period

-If your application runs intermittently, consider using Azure Functions in a consumption plan so you only pay for compute resources you use.
+If your application runs intermittently, consider using [Azure Functions](/azure/azure-functions/) in a [Consumption plan](/azure/azure-functions/consumption-plan), so you only pay for compute resources you use.

 ## Automation opportunities